tips

 A Can Opener That Actually Works

 A basic manual one is cheap.
-If you find yourself fighting with your current one every time you want to make chili, spending fifteen dollars on a decent upgrade pays for itself immediately in lower blood pressure.
+If you find yourself fighting with your current one every time you want to make chili, spending fifteen dollars on a decent upgrade buys back time and several creative swear words.

 Reliable Measuring Cups and Spoons

 Eyeballing ingredients is perfectly fine for a lot of casual cooking, but when a recipe specifically calls for baking powder or you are actively trying to track your portions, you need something reliable.
-A basic metal set of measuring cups and spoons doesn’t cost much, lasts forever, and prevents you from ruining an entire batch of food through bad guesswork.
+A basic metal set of measuring cups and spoons doesn’t cost much, lasts forever, and keeps bad guesswork from ruining an entire batch.
+If you bake at all, a cheap digital scale earns its spot too; weighing something like sourdough discard in grams beats scraping sticky measuring cups every single time.
+That same scale gets a real workout with gluten-free sourdough discard pizza dough, where the flours punish loose measuring.

 A Sheet Pan (or Two)